MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/compute.md

 The architecture uses Azure CycleCloud in its own subnet.
 HC-series VMs are used in an arrangement of cluster nodes.

-The HC-series VMs are optimized for HPC applications that intensive computation drives.
-Examples include implicit, finite element analysis, reservoir simulation, and computational chemistry applications.
+The HC-series VMs are optimized for HPC applications that use intensive computation.
+Examples include implicit and finite element analysis, reservoir simulation, and computational chemistry applications.
 HC VMs feature 44 Intel Xeon Platinum 8168 processor cores, 8 GB of RAM per CPU core, no hyperthreading, and up to four managed disks.
 The Intel Xeon Platinum platform supports Intel's rich ecosystem of software tools and features and an all-cores clock speed of 3.4 GHz for most workloads.

+## Next steps

-For reference architectures and cookbooks about how to deploy HPC ISV applications that support manufacturing use cases, see the following resources:
+For more information about applications that support the use cases in this article, see the following resources:

 - [Virtual machine series](https://azure.microsoft.com/pricing/details/virtual-machines/series/).
 - [Azure HPC certification.github.io](https://github.com/AzureHPC-Certification/AzureHPC-Certification.github.io/).
 - [Microsoft Azure HPC OnDemand Platform](https://techcommunity.microsoft.com/t5/azure-global/azure-hpc-ondemand-platform-cloud-hpc-made-easy/ba-p/2537338).
 This standalone reference architecture might not be compliant with the Azure landing zone paradigm.

-## Next steps

 The following articles provide guidance for various stages of the cloud adoption process.
 These resources can help you succeed in adopting manufacturing HPC environments for the cloud.